 By helping kids annotate audio and video clips from the Web, Popcorn Maker encourages kids to research their topics and combine what they learn with their own ideas through pop-up word balloons and thought bubbles.
 Kids can also bring in and remix audio and video files they make in class and upload to any of the services that work with Popcorn.
 For example, a group of students might perform and film a skit about class content, upload it to YouTube, and remix it in Popcorn, adding pictures from other productions, maps showing where the skit takes place, or summaries of Wikipedia articles that informed the academic content of their skit.

 Popcorn is an excellent resource for helping kids present their learning visually, and it offers both teachers and students the opportunity to consider and discuss new media topics like fair use, remix, and video editing.
 Kids will learn basic video editing skills that transfer to other programs and -- if mentored to be mindful about their work -- will learn the difference between plagiarism and critical, educational, and transformative fair use of others' work.
 Mozilla's online community of Webmaker volunteers is a great support network for Popcorn users, but there isn't a lot of help embedded in the app itself.
-While Popcorn is fairly intuitive, kids using it for the first time might struggle with timing and ordering bits of their videos.
+While Popcorn is fairly intuitive, there's definitely a learning curve in the beginning -- it functions differently than the mainstream video editors kids are probably used to.

 Watch this video to see more ways you can use Mozilla Popcorn Maker: